rjake/shinyobjects/README.md

     )
     ```

-    WARNING: This next step will load all object assignments into your global environment.
+    WARNING: This next step will load all object assignments into your environment.
     Do you want to continue?

     1: Yes
     2: No

-Hitting `1` will then update your global environment with all raw data
+Hitting `1` will then update your environment with all raw data and
-and assignments, your dummy `input` list, and all reactive objects
+assignments, your dummy `input` list, and all reactive objects will be
 converted to functions.
 As functions, the code will keep all the data
 manipulation and reference your dummy `input` list.
 Note: **this
 function does not change your files**; the manipulation happens within